Agency filings affecting this section

 Every licensee shall maintain the following safety and sanitation standards.
-In addition, school instructors and apprentice trainers must assure persons training in a school or apprentice salon/shop will adhere to the following safety and sanitation standards:
+In addition, school instructors and apprentice trainers must assure persons training in a school or apprentice salon/shop will adhere to the following safety, sanitation and disinfection standards:

 (1) Requirements and standards.

-(a) All locations must have a dispensing sink with hot and cold running water.
+(a) All locations where chemical services are provided to clients must have a dispensing sink with hot and cold running water.
 Dispensing sinks are used for mixing chemicals, and disinfecting supplies, tools, equipment, and other materials.
 Dispensing sinks must be labeled "not for public use."

 (b) On-site laundry facilities must be maintained in a sanitary condition.

 (c) Single-use hand soap and disposable or single-use hand-drying towels for customers must be provided.